gtk-rs/gtk-rs.github.io/_posts/2019-02-21-new-release.md

 ### Changes

-For the interested ones, here is the list of the (major) changes:
+For the interested ones, here is the list of the merged pull requests:

 [sys](https://github.com/gtk-rs/sys):